tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 Unmuting the "Mix" setting in the mixer might help, also.

-> No Headphone Sound with Onboard Intel Sound Card
+> No headphone sound with onboard Intel sound card

 With Intel Corporation 82801 I (ICH9 Family) HD Audio Controller on laptop, you may need to add this line to modprobe or sound.conf:

-    options snd-hda-intel model=$model
+    options snd-hda-intel model=model

-Where $model is any one of the following (in order of possibility to work, but not merit):
+Where model is any one of the following (in order of possibility to work, but not merit):

 -   dell-vostro